hkirk/swtafp-slides/slides/07/finite-trees.md

 ---

-### Rules for catamorphism
+### Creating a Catamorphism

 1. Create a function to handle each case in the data structure
 2. For non-recursive cases pass the function all the data associated with this type
 3. For recursive data
     * First call the catamorphism recursively on the nested value
-    * Then pass then function the results from the catamorphism
+    * Then pass thet function the result from the recursive call

 ----